AnthonyPAlicea/anthonyalicea/blog/cascade-methodology.md

 I find that many teams use Agile sprint timelines as an attempt to artificially compensate for poor understanding of underlying user and business problems.
 Building bigger-than-needed, or outright not-needed, software in a sprint does not mean you're more efficient or flexible.

-If you understand the underlying problems well, you end up writing less software, timelines naturally shrink, and stakeholder and user satisfaction increases.
-That's why Cascade Methodology doesn't have explicit two-week sprints.
+*If you understand the underlying problems well, you end up writing less software*, timelines naturally shrink, and stakeholder and user satisfaction increases.
+That's why Cascade Methodology doesn't have explicit timeboxed sprints like Scrum.

 You can have multiple Cascades running in parallel where each sits at different phases in the process.
 Coordinate them however makes sense for your team.
 But if you prioritize understanding over timeline, and keep your Cascades sized according to Entropy Tolerance, velocity will stay high.

 ## Learning
 Like Agile, Cascade Methodology embraces *learning as-you-go*, but utilizes AI to expand the *scope* of learning by expanding the scope of the release when possible.